Juicy Pesto Chicken Burgers

 Once the burgers are formed and firm, it’s time to pan sear them in a bit of olive oil for about 4-5 minutes a side.
 Top em’ with your favorite sliced Italian cheese right before they’re done and top the pan with a lid to make sure the cheese gets extra gooey.

-Serving suggestions for the pesto chicken burgers
+Serving suggestions for the Ground Chicken Burgers

 To assemble the burgers, I like to toast the burger buns with a light brushing of butter in a hot skillet or pan, or under the broiler.